fidelity/kraan/docs/dev-guide.md

     This script will create a temporary directory call /tmp/kraan-local-exec which the kraan-controller will use as its root directory when storing files it retrieves from this git repository

 The kraan-controller will reprocess all AddonsLayers perioidically.
-This period defaults to 30 seconds but can be set using a command line argument.
+This period defaults to 1 minute but can be set using a command line argument.

-    kraan-controller -sync-period=1m
+    kraan-controller -sync-period=2m

 The reprocessing period can also be set to a period in seconds using the 's' suffix, i.e. 20s.